elehcimd/mltraq/mkdocs/benchmarks/speed.md

 Threading and database management dominate the cost:

-* WandB and MLflow are the worst performing, with threading and events management dominating time.
-Aim follows by spending most of the time creating and managing its embedded key-value store.
+* `WandB` and `MLflow` are the worst performing, with threading and events management. `Aim` follows by spending most of the time creating and managing its embedded key-value store.
 They cost up to 400 times more than the other methods.

+* `Comet` is next, with thread management dominating the cost.

-* FastTrackML is remarkably fast to create new runs, offering API compatibility with MLFlow.
-It is also fast because it requires a server running in the background, eliminating most of the database initialization cost.
+* `FastTrackML` is remarkably fast to create new runs, offering API compatibility with MLFlow.
+Its efficiency is also due to the required server running in the background, eliminating most of the database initialization cost.

-* Comet is next, with thread management dominating the cost.
-Writing to SQLite is the primary cost for MLtraq. **Comet **performs best with no threading, no SQLite **database, and simply writing the tracking data to files.**
+*  Writing to SQLite is the primary cost for `MLtraq`. **Neptune performs best with no threading, no SQLite database, and simply writing the tracking data to files.**

+Lesson learned: The less you do, the faster you are!

-### Experiment 2: How much time does it take to track 100-10K values?
+### Experiment 2 (High frequency): How much time does it take to track 100-10K values?

 An efficient experiment tracking initialization is essential, but monitoring many values fast is critical for any tracking solution.
-In this experiment, we assess the time required to track and store 1K values.
+In this experiment, we assess the time required to track and store up to 10,000 values.

 <p align="center">
   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks/exp-2.svg" >
 </p>

-The speedup of FastTrackML is localized in the creation of new runs, but the insertion of new tracking records remains similarly expensive:
+* The speedup of `FastTrackML` is localized in the creation of new runs, but the insertion of new tracking records remains similarly expensive to `MLflow`.
+Their primary cost is due to their [entity-attribute-value](https://en.wikipedia.org/wiki/Entity–attribute–value_model) database model.

-* The time cost becomes prohibitively high for some methods, with MLflow and FastTrackML performing worst.
-The primary cost is due to its database model, based on the [Entity-attribute-value model](https://en.wikipedia.org/wiki/Entity–attribute–value_model).

-* Aim and WandB follow at a fraction of the cost of MLflow.
+* `Aim` and `WandB` follow at a fraction of the cost.

-* Neptune, Comet, and MLtraq form a cluster of higher-performing methods. **MLtraq is the best performing, 5x faster than Comet/Neptune and 90-700x faster than the others.**
+* `Neptune`, `Comet`, and `MLtraq` are the highest-performing methods, with **MLtraq being the fastest, 100 times faster than WandB.**

 !!!
 Tip
     The advantage of MLtraq is how the data is tracked and stored.
 It is hard to beat because it is very close to simply adding an element to an array and serializing it to an SQLite column value with the speedy [DATAPAK](../advanced/storage.md) serialization format.

 ### Experiment 3: How much time to track 10 runs?

 Evaluating different configurations (hyperparameters, etc.) maps to multiple runs and executing many runs is critical.
 This experiment compares how long it takes to execute `10` runs.